guimorg/guimorg/README.md

 <h2>Hello World! :wave:</h2>
 </h3>
  <samp>
-I am Guilherme Amorim and I'm Machine Learning Engineer!
+I am Guilherme Amorim and I'm a Staff Machine Learning Engineer!
 I **really** love coffee, Python, Machine Learning, and a whole bunch of books!
 I also love learning new things and sharing some things I know!
-Welcome to my Github!
+Welcome to my GitHub!
   </samp>
 </p>